A gateway to peace of mind

 Without an appropriate response to life as it becomes more complex and demanding, it’s easy to become frustrated, frazzled and fragmented.
 The demands on our attention in the home and workplace, exacerbated by professional and social media and doomsday movies, creates an environment of consternation, mistrust, impatience, anger, and chaos where stress, overload and fear have become normalized.
 For a variety of reasons—feeling alone, unloved, powerless, or that life is meaningless—many attempt to fill the hole in their heart through drugs and alcohol.
 Others build a protective wall around themselves to keep negativity and chaos at bay.
 Still others keep so busy with family, work and self-created distractions there’s no time for self-examination.

-Years ago, in psychology class, we learned that it’s not so much the big, life-changing events that diminish our sense of self, it’s the little things that pile up.
+Years ago, in psychology class, we learned that it’s not so much the big, life-changing events that diminish our sense of self and precipitate negative emotions, it’s the little things that pile up.
 They grow like a virus, eating away at the valued pieces of ourselves.
 We can try to ignore them or brush them aside, but they continue to occupy a place in our subconscious, contributing to a sense of futility.
 And we become overwhelmed.
 Eventually, a threshold is reached and “the last straw” precipitates an emotional breakdown.
 The self we once admired and aspired to be has morphed into something less deserving of our own respect.
 But the more the outside collapses, the more the inside calls for attention, a return to center, to meaning and purpose, to Self or soul.

 It’s important to note that there is no separation between the soul and the body-mind.
 The analogy often used to express this unity is containers of water drawn from the ocean.
 Although the size, shape and color of each individual container is unique, the water they contain is the same in essence.
 The analogy bears some clarification, however.
 The body is not a container, it’s an individuated expression of the soul.
 And unlike the ocean, its realm is infinite.
 In our experience, it’s the eternal now—the reason why spiritual teachers advise us to be “mindful of the present” and “stay in the moment.”